 So much for science in the world of personal finance…

 I point this out because the art-science principle is going to have broad applicability to most financial decisions you face over your lifetime.
-Science roots your financial plan in hard numbers while art incorporates the emotional/human aspects of building wealth.
+Science roots your financial plan in hard numbers, while art incorporates the emotional/human aspects of building wealth.
 Both are important.

 In addition, getting started early on retirement savings is one of the single smartest financial habits you can develop.
-I walked-the-talk on this one and it is a major reason I was able to “retire” at age 35.
+I walked-the-talk on this one, and it's a major reason I was able to “retire” at age 35.

 The tax advantages provide great value over a lifetime, and the penalties provide a good fence around your fortune so you don't raid your nest egg during life's inevitable setbacks.
 Both are important to your lifetime wealth equation.

 How you prioritize your remaining funds is a question of values.
-In other words, you clearly have a high emotional value on being debt free and will likely feel a great a sense of achievement and forward momentum when you reach this goal.
+In other words, you clearly have a high emotional value on being debt free, and will likely feel a great a sense of achievement and forward momentum when you reach this goal.

 The counter-argument to the above logic would stress that student loan debt has a known cost in terms of interest rate.
 Post-tax, regular savings has an unknown benefit which is a function of your investment skill and market opportunity.

-After weighing all the various arguments, my suggested order of prioritization based on the limited information provided would be to…
+After weighing all the various arguments, my suggested order of prioritization, based on the limited information provided, would be to…

 - Fully fund all tax-deferred retirement plans first.